vhscom/after-dark/README.md

 ]
 ```

-While not considered relevant to some crawlers, keywords can be a useful way to document target search terms for use in <a title="Pay-Per-Click">PPC</abbr> online advertising and provide semantic value to your pages.
+While not considered relevant to some crawlers, keywords can be a useful way to document target search terms for use in <abbr title="Pay-Per-Click">PPC</abbr> online advertising and provide semantic value to your pages.

 ### Markdown Output